Acupuncture for endometriosis pain Melbourne

 Even if you are post-menopausal or past your childbearing years, it could be beneficial for you to keep your uterus intact.

-Chinese medicine for Endometriosis Melbourne: is it a cure?
+Endometriosis acupuncture: is it a cure?

 It is important to note that whilst we make no promises to “cure” endometriosis pain, our holistic and gentle approach may help to improve your outlook and quality of life.
 Endometriosis is so much more than just excess tissue growth, it is an expression of a woman’s overall health and well-being.